Realme Buds Air

-The voice quality is good and noise is effectively filtered.
-A slightly tinny or dull sound is perceptible depending on the situation, but is largely limited.
+The voice quality is good and background noise is effectively filtered.
+A slightly tinny or dull sound can be heard depending on the situation, but is largely limited.

-There are good and bad approaches when it comes to batteries.
-The fast charging time of Realme Buds Air has been successful.
+When it comes to batteries, there are good and bad approaches.
+The realme Buds Air's fast charging time was successful.
 Only 15 minutes into the charging case and the earbuds are already charged by 60 percent.
-A full charge takes approximately 25 minutes.
+A full charge takes about 25 minutes.
 With a full charging case, the earbuds can be charged up to four times.

 The downside is the term.
-Here the Realme Buds Air just reach 2½ to 3 hours of music playback in one piece.
+Here the Realme Buds Air only achieve 2 ½ to 3 hours of music playback at a time.
 This puts them at the lower end compared to other TWS headphones.

-The charging case can be USB-C (USB 2.0) or even contactless charging (Qi).
+The charging case can be charged via USB-C (USB 2.0) or even contactless (Qi).
 The charging process takes about 80 minutes via USB-C and 130 minutes without contact.
-Depending on the charge level, the LED indicator lights up in red (empty), yellow or green (full).
+The LED indicator lights up in red (empty), yellow or green (full) depending on the charge level.